-University Appeals Board (UAB): The UAB hears appeals of decisions resulting from an SCB or OEO Resolution Process, as well as appeals of decisions of any ad hoc board formed at the discretion of the CSAO or designee.
+University Appeals Board (UAB): Hears appeals of decisions resulting from an SCB or OEO Resolution Process, as well as appeals of decisions of any ad hoc board formed at the discretion of the SSAO or designee.

 University Official: Any faculty or staff person acting on behalf of the University.